Danea Alexandria Gray

-Owner of Iam Yoga
+Founder of Iam Yoga

 Founder of Iam Yoga, Director of Blu Matter Project, and self-confessed type-A yoga gurl, Linda Malone loves teaching and talking about the power of movement and the body all day long!
 Having completed an 800-hour Yoga Alliance Teaching Training and courses in yoga anatomy with Susi Hately-Aldous and mindfulness meditation with Frank Jude Boccio you cannot help but leave Linda’s hybrid classes, workshops, training and retreats physically motivated and mentally inspired!

 This B.A.Sc and Lululemon Ambassador translates her experiences in a unique teaching style that combines anatomical focus, philosophical insight and challenging sequencing.
 Linda feels so lucky to be able to share her life lessons and love of teaching with Iam Yoga while connecting with incredible people every step of the way.

 Sadaf began her yoga journey in 2016 after suffering from anxiety and looking for a way to be able to quiet her mind and move her body.
 IAM YOGA was the only place where she felt connected and open to embarking on her practice.
 After working as an Engineer at Bombardier for 7 years, she lost her job like many other Canadians during the pandemic and found that she had lost her happy place.
 Owning a yoga studio (which once seemed like a far-off dream) was now closer and more possible than ever.
 Losing her job was the motivation she needed to pursue her dreams.
 Sadaf has a passion for all things active and is happiest when her body is moving.
 With love for yoga, pilates, and cycling, she cannot wait to be able to begin this journey with the intention of helping others to quiet their mind, heal their hearts and move their bodies.